adam-staros95/retail-system-ingestion/README.md

 # Retail System Ingestion – Sample Data

-Sample project for demonstrating batch and streaming ingestion in Databricks.
+Sample project for demonstrating simple data ingestion in Databricks.
 Repo created for Medium post `Data ingestion in Databricks-Keep It Simple Stupid`.

 **Note:** This sample assumes only a **dev environment** is supported.

 ---

+## Prerequisites
+- Databricks workspace with Unity Catalog
+- Write access to bronze and silver catalogs
+- Write access to S3 landing data bucket
+- Read access to landing bucket External Location
 ## Setup

 ### Virtual environment and dependencies